pinkhousedev/cyrano-frontend-main/TROUBLESHOOTING.md

 **Symptoms**: Timeout errors, connection refused

 **Solutions**:
-- Check if your firewall is blocking localhost connections
+- Check if your firewall is blocking cyrano-pamphlet-backend.onrender.com/ connections
 - Verify the port 1337 is not used by another service
-- Try using `127.0.0.1:1337` instead of `localhost:1337`
+- Try using `127.0.0.1:1337` instead of `cyrano-pamphlet-backend.onrender.com/`

 ### 4. Caching Issues
 **Symptoms**: Old data persists, changes not reflected